 The style is imaginative - traditional French meets modern Irish perhaps; unusually for the area (especially in 1986) fresh fish has always featured strongly, and wide ranging seasonal menus include treats like lobster and scallops – even the Sunday lunch menu may include grilled black sole on the bone and grilled Clare Island organic salmon, which is remarkable value on a €26 menu.

-Michael often offers less usual dishes too, such as roast wild rabbit and game, in season, and there are always popular dishes like midland lamb and a couple of interesting vegetarian dishes.
+Michael often offers less usual dishes too, such as roast wild rabbit and game, in season, and there are always popular dishes like midland lamb and a couple of interesting vegetarian choices.

-There is a true love of food which, together with caring service under the direction of Michael’s sister, Marie Brooks, and good value, has earned a loyal following.
+There is a true love of food which, together with caring service and good value, has earned a loyal following.

 A balanced and informative wine list includes seven house recommendations (€20-28) and nearly a dozen half bottles.